 If you feel that the positives of using silicones is greater than any potential negatives, the following will help you to better incorporate them into your routine:

 - Cleanse thoroughly at night to remove any silicone build-up from the day.
 Avoid silicone formulations at bedtime.
 This will help to protect your skin during the day but allow it to breathe at night.

 - If pilling is problematic, avoid silicone creams and foundations.

 - Hair care products with silicones (often dimethicone) can accumulate, making your hair heavier and low in volume.
 Consider alternating with a silicone-free formulation or eliminating them altogether.

 In my case, I’ve chosen to avoid the use of silicones in my personal care routine.
-My hair looks and feels shinier and smoother (which seems counter intuitive, but it’s true), I don’t have to worry about build up on my skin, leaving it looking it looking more radiant and glowing.
+My hair looks and feels shinier and smoother (which seems counter intuitive, but it’s true), I don’t have to worry about build up on my skin, leaving it looking more radiant and glowing.
 Whether or not to avoid silicones in your regimen, is really a matter of personal preference and I hope that this post has given you the information to make an informed decision.

 If you’re still concerned about silicone safety, you’ll be happy to know that Apothekari is formulated without the use of silicones.
 Additionally, our line is also Paraben-free, Phthalate-free, Formaldehyde-free, SLS/SLES-free, Synthetic colourant and fragrance-free, Cruelty-free.
 Read more about our skin care philosophy here.